Maruqes/HyperHive/README.md

 - `50053` — master CA distribution.
 - `50054` — slave CA distribution.

-If a slave lives outside the internal network, ensure these ports are reachable through firewalls/VPNs (consider TLS SAN entries and NAT rules).
+If a slave lives outside the internal network, ensure these ports are reachable through firewalls/VPNs and adjust NAT rules as needed.